Small Business Retirement Plans in Huntsville, AL

 Setting Up a 401(k) Plan

-• Choose a Plan Provider: Select a provider that offers multiple investment options, administrative services, and staff training.
+• Choose a Plan Provider: Choose a provider that offers a range of investment options, administrative services, and employee education.

 Individual 401(k)

-Designed to offer the same benefits as a company 401(k), this plan is also known as a Solo 401(k).
-It is ideal for individuals who are self-employed, or whose only employee is their spouse.
-Each year, you can contribute up to the annual 401(k) limit, and the employer may make a nonelective contribution up to 25% of compensation or, if self-employed, an amount considering your earned income and deducting half of self-employment tax paid and contributions made by you during the year.
-Another benefit of individual 401(k)s is the ability to open a Roth 401(k) account, or roll over pre-tax assets.
+Also known as a i401(k), this plan is designed to offer the same benefits as a company 401(k), but for individuals who are independent contractors, or whose only employee is their spouse.
+Each year, you can contribute up to the annual 401(k) limit, and the employer may make a non-elective contribution up to 25% of compensation or, if self-employed, an amount considering your earned income and deducting half of self-employment tax paid and contributions made by you during the year.
+Another advantage of individual 401(k)s is that you can opt to open a Roth 401(k) account, or roll over pre-tax assets.

 Setting Up an Individual 401(k)

-• Choose a Plan Provider: Pick a financial institution or brokerage that offers Individual 401(k) plans.
-Look for providers with multiple investment options and minimal fees.
+• Choose a Plan Provider: Select a financial institution or brokerage that offers Individual 401(k) plans.
+Look for providers with various investment options and minimal fees.

 • Open an Account: Set up your Individual 401(k) account with the chosen provider.
 This typically involves filling out an application and providing necessary documentation.